RifatIbnAlam/DeepForecasting-Stock-Prediction-Data/README.md

 # DeepForecasting-Stock-Prediction-Data

-A deep learning project for forecasting stock prices using time series models applied to Microsoft and Bitcoin historical data.
+A deep learning project for forecasting stock prices using time series models applied to Microsoft' historical data.

 ## Overview